It panders too much to Chinese interests, and squanders the potential it had.

 Mulan panders to China

 At the same time, Mulan is not bold enough.
 The axing of Mushu is just one way Disney is catering to Chinese interests.
 For instance, the villains in Mulan have been changed from the Huns (as they were in the animated version) to the Rourans, to make the film more historically accurate.
 But Mulan herself is still shown to be a citizen of Imperial Han China, even though the original tale—“The Ballad of Mulan”—states that she was part of the Northern Wei dynasty.
 Why?
-The Han make up of 92 percent of China’s population today, after all.
+The Han make up 92 percent of China’s population today, after all.
 The Emperor in Mulan instructs his people to “defend the Silk Road” which makes no sense because the region wasn’t part of China then.
 Disney is peddling the Chinese state line to not ruffle any feathers.

-Worse, Mulan borrows straight out of the Hollywood book of stereotypes, depicting the invading Rourans as faceless enemies and clothed in black.
+Worse, Mulan borrows straight from the Hollywood book of stereotypes, depicting the invading Rourans as faceless enemies clothed in black.
 It’s turning them into “the other”, a damaging trope.
 What Disney is essentially doing with Mulan—and the film’s Chinese posters reinforce this—is propagating that China is, and has been, a place for Han only.
 And that everyone else, the marginalised, must simply toe the line.
 Mulan is pop nationalism.
 Why would Disney wade into such troubled waters?
 Well, because the Chinese box office is more important than ever.
-Except despite Disney’s best efforts, Mulan failed to generate much interest in China, grossing just $40.7 million (about Rs.
-300 crores) since release in September.
+Despite Disney’s best efforts, Mulan failed to generate much interest in China, grossing just $40.7 million (about Rs.
+300 crores) since its release in September.

 Disney is ignorant